coullbass/rsschool-cv/cv.md

 in content management and web marketing I reckon it would be highly useful to grow somewhat educated in the related sectors, such as back- and front-end code writing.
-I'm greedy to learn how it all functions and gets adjusted on the other side of interfaces.
+I'm greedy to learn how it all functions and gets adjusted on the other side of interface.

 Previously I didn't had much to do with computers, not much as an expert anyway rather a user.
 But I'm capable of learning new things starting prompt from the